-Emily Brass is the afternoon radio news anchor at CBC Manitoba.
+Emily Brass is a radio news anchor and reporter at CBC Manitoba.
 She's worked as a national and local journalist at CBC in Montreal, Toronto, St. John's, Victoria and London, U.K.

 Latest from Emily Brass